As a result of the war in Ukraine:

 “Children have been killed.
 Children have been wounded.
 And children are being profoundly traumatized by the violence all around them," UNICEF Executive Director Catherine M. Russell said.
 "We must protect all children in Ukraine.
 Now.
 They need peace.”

 Afshan Khan, UNICEF’s Regional Director for Europe and Central Asia said: “UNICEF is on the ground, doing its best to meet children’s basic needs, but the only way out of the tragedy unfolding in Ukraine is for the conflict to end."

-Help UNICEF save and protect children caught in Ukraine's escalating crisis.
+Help UNICEF save and protect Ukraine's most vulnerable children and families.
 Your tax-deductible contribution can make a difference.
 Donate today.